An arrest has finally been made in the hit and run Alabama motorcycle accident that resulted in serious injuries to a Prattville motorcycle officer.

 Throughout the entire month, the NSC will be urging motorists to share she road with motorcyclists and to practice extra caution when they’re nearby.
 Many accidents happen because of driver inattention.
 Because motorcycles are so small, they tend to get lost in driver’s blind spots.
 If the driver does not check, and double check, a motorcycle can easily be lost from sight.

 Fatalities involving motorists and motorcyclists have seen an increase of more than 130 percent between 1998 and 2008.
-It has been estimated that the mileage death rate for motorcycles was nearly 40 percent greater than the mileage death rate for passenger car occupants in 2/?p=1007.
+It has been estimated that the mileage death rate for motorcycles was nearly 40 percent greater than the mileage death rate for passenger car occupants in 2/car-accidents/alabama-traffic-accidents-likely-to-increase-with-economic-recovery/.

 “Throughout spring and summer the number of motorcyclists on the road will increase.
 It is important for both motorists and motorcyclists to be aware of one another,” said David Teater, NSC senior director of Transportation Initiatives.
 “To better defend themselves, motorcyclists should follow the rules of the roadway and wear protective gear, including a Department of Transportation compliant helmet.”